-I have also included an easy recipe for Salmon Patties On A Bun, which is on the menu and very popular at a local restaurant.
+I included an easy recipe for Salmon Patties On A Bun, a very popular item on the menu of a favorite local restaurant.

 Salmon is one of the few foods containing Omega-3, an essential fatty acid that plays a crucial role in healthy brain function.